 - life skills training to boost the abilities that will maintain a drug-free life after graduation

 The long-term, residential Narconon alcohol rehab program enables an alcohol addict to focus completely on recovery, on repairing the damage of the past and on planning a positive, productive future.
-Get help with alcohol today.
+Get help for alcohol abuse today.

 While media seems to give more attention to illicit drug abuse than alcoholism, alcoholism is far more widespread, and takes lives and ruins people far more often.
 It's just more socially acceptable to drink, in most circles, than take drugs like heroin, crack cocaine, methamphetamine or purloined OxyContin.